 The CPU load measures the ratio of the “busy” and “idle” time of a CPU in total.
 Due to constraints of the measuring method (fix sampling), the reported CPU load does not provide absolute accurate current information.
 It is oscillating over several hours and can fluctuate up to approx. 20%.
 It also depends on the number of active IEC user tasks and configured features.

-This value is based on values of CPU utilization from the Linux operating sytem which are passed to the PLC runtime and then to the user program.
+These values are based on values of CPU utilization from the Linux operating system which are passed to the PLC runtime and then to the user program.
 It is recommended to calculate an average over several hours, which is more stable than only the current values.